Maternity leave: do you know what your employment rights are?

 With unfavourable treatment, an employee must not be disadvantaged because of their pregnancy or maternity.
 For example, they must not:

-• be subjected to unfair treatment because of pregnancy or maternity
+- Be subjected to unfair treatment because of pregnancy or maternity

-• suffer disadvantage because of pregnancy or maternity through the employer’s policies, procedures, rules or practices
+- Suffer disadvantage because of pregnancy or maternity through the employer’s policies, procedures, rules or practices

-• suffer unwanted behaviour because of pregnancy or maternity
+- Suffer unwanted behaviour because of pregnancy or maternity

-This protection also means that treatment which impacts on an employee negatively because of pregnancy or maternity may be discriminatory even though other staff are treated the same way.
+This protection also means that treatment which impacts an employee negatively because of pregnancy or maternity may be discriminatory even though other staff are treated the same way.

 Can I still access my employer’s benefits package whilst on maternity leave?